Spiti Projects

 Appeal for Spiti Projects

-Please support our 2023 Christmas Appeal to provide basic eye tests and economically priced reading specs for the rural people of the Spiti Valley.
+Please support our Appeal to provide basic eye tests and economically priced reading specs for the rural people of the Spiti Valley.
 Read more on our projects page.

 To donate click the link here.